INDICATION

 temperature >38.3º C or a sustained temperature of ≥38º C for more

-than 1 hour), interrupt ENHERTU until resolved, then reduce dose by one
+than 1 hour), interrupt ENHERTU until resolved, then reduce dose by 1

 level.

-In patients with solid tumors treated with ENHERTU 5.4 mg/kg, a decrease in neutrophil count was reported in 63% of patients.
-Seventeen percent had Grade 3 or 4 decreased neutrophil count.
+In patients with solid tumors treated with ENHERTU 5.4 mg/kg, a decrease in neutrophil count was reported in 65% of patients.
+Nineteen percent had Grade 3 or 4 decreased neutrophil count.
 Median time to first onset of decreased neutrophil count was 22 days (range: 2 to 939).
-Febrile neutropenia was reported in 1% of patients.
+Febrile neutropenia was reported in 1.2% of patients.

 Left Ventricular